 - 1. The performance of chip multilayer ceramic capacitors (henceforth just "capacitors") may be affected by the storage conditions.
 Please use them promptly after delivery. - 1-1.
-Maintain appropriate storage for the capacitors using the following conditions: Room Temperature of 5°C to 40°C and a Relative Humidity of 20% to 70%.

-High temperature and humidity conditions and/or prolonged storage may cause deterioration of the packaging materials.
+Please maintain an appropriate storage condition for capacitors using the following conditions. - ·A temperature is +5°C to +40°C and a relative humidity is 20% to 70% as a standard condition. - ·The temperature recommendation is less than 30°C. - High temperature and humidity conditions and/or prolonged storage may cause deterioration of the packaging materials.
 If more than six months have elapsed since delivery, check packaging, mounting, etc. before use.
 In addition, this may cause oxidation of the electrodes.
-If more than one year has elapsed since delivery, also check the solderability before use.
+If more than one year has elapsed since delivery, also check the solderability before use. - 1-2.

-- 1-2.
 Corrosive gas can react with the termination (external) electrodes or lead wires of capacitors, and result in poor solderability.

 Do not store the capacitors in an atmosphere consisting of corrosive gas (e.g.,hydrogen sulfide, sulfur dioxide, chlorine, ammonia gas etc.). - 1-3.
-Due to moisture condensation caused by rapid humidity changes, or the photochemical change caused by direct sunlight on the terminal electrodes and/or the resin/epoxy coatings, the solderability and electrical performance may deteriorate.
+Due to moisture condensation caused by rapid humidity changes, or the photochemical change caused by direct sunlight on the terminal electrodes, the solderability and electrical performance may deteriorate.
 Do not store capacitors under direct sunlight or in high humidity conditions.

-■Rating
+■ Rating

-1.Temperature Dependent Characteristics
+1. Temperature Dependent Characteristics

 - 1. The electrical characteristics of the capacitor can change with temperature. - 1-1.
 For capacitors having larger temperature dependency, the capacitance may change with temperature changes.

-The following actions are recommended in order to ensure suitable capacitance values.

-- (1) Select a suitable capacitance for the operating temperature range. - (2) The capacitance may change within the rated temperature.
+The following actions are recommended in order to ensure suitable capacitance values. - (1) Select a suitable capacitance for the operating temperature range. - (2) The capacitance may change within the rated temperature.
 When you use a high dielectric constant type capacitor in a circuit that needs a tight (narrow) capacitance tolerance (e.g., a time-constant circuit), please carefully consider the temperature characteristics, and carefully confirm the various characteristics in actual use conditions and the actual system.